 Challenging the Crisis

-Challenging the Crisis – Promoting Global Justice and Citizens’ Engagement in a Time of Uncertainty’ was a 3-year DEAR project led by the Irish Development Education Association (IDEA) with partners in 5 other countries from 2013-2016.
-Partners in the EU countries worst affected by the financial crisis - Ireland, Italy, Greece, Portugal, Spain and Slovenia - aimed to contribute to a more just and sustainable world by using Development Education Awareness Raising to empower our citizens as global development advocates.
+Challenging the Crisis – Promoting Global Justice and Citizens’ Engagement in a Time of Uncertainty’ was a 3-year DEAR project led by IDEA from 2013-2016.
+We partnered with organisations in the other EU countries worst affected by the financial crisis - Italy, Greece, Portugal, Spain and Slovenia – with the aim of using Development Education Awareness Raising to empower global development advocates.

-We developed a network of approximately 100 young global advocates to work as multipliers together between the countries, to develop a global justice perspective on the ‘Crisis’, show the value of responding jointly to the financial crisis by seeking alternatives, and to re-engage with the idea of Europe acting in solidarity to overcome challenges on a global level.
-The young people led a campaign and identified the topic of ‘Social and Solidarity Economy’ as what they wished to focus on.
-They saw it as an alternative to the damaging economic system affecting people in our countries and globally and created an awareness-raising campaign towards other young people, political representatives, NGO/CSOs and media.
+We developed a network of approximately 100 young global advocates across the 6 countries, who worked together to develop a global justice perspective on the ‘Crisis’.
+The project demonstrated the value of responding jointly to the financial crisis, of seeking viable economic alternatives, and of re-engaging with the idea of Europeans acting in solidarity to overcome challenges on a global level.

 The result of the campaign was that the Young Global Advocates successfully lobbied a group of MEPs to launch a Written Declaration in the European Parliament to make 2018 the EU Year of Social and Solidarity Economy.